TimothyByrd/ChaosHelper/README.md

 The commands noted as "town only" - highlight items, show junk items and test pattern - will only work when the tool thinks you are in a town zone.
 If no town zones are defined, then the tool will treat every area as a town zone.
 If you want protection from accidentally pressing one of the highlight hotkeys while in combat, then uncomment the list of zones, and add you hideout to the list.

-__`currency`__ This array allows specifying minimum desired amounts for currencies and to put code in the loot filter to display them then the currency tab contains less than those amounts.
+__`currency`__ This array allows specifying minimum desired amounts for currencies and to put code in the loot filter to display them then the currency tab contains less than those amounts, if __`showMinimumCurrency`__ (false) is set to true.
 This lets you run a stricter loot filter, but show certain currencies when the supply in your currency tab runs low.
 For example if there was an entry for wisdom scrolls that read:
 ```